cusyio/Python4DataScience/docs/productive/git/advanced/hooks/pre-commit.rst

 .. tab:: Windows

-   Before the pre-commit framework can be installed with Pipenv, the `Microsoft Build Tools for C++
+   Before the pre-commit framework can be installed with :term:`uv`, the `Microsoft Build Tools for C++
    <https://visualstudio.microsoft.com/de/visual-cpp-build-tools/>`_ must be
    downloaded and executed so that the *Desktop development with C++* can be selected and installed with the standard options.